yuanzunli/Ascopy/source/index.rst

 =====

-**Ascopy** is an MIT licensed Python implementation of Yuan et al.'s `Kernel Density Estimation (KDE) method for estimating luminosity functions
+**Ascopy** is an MIT licensed Python implementation of Yuan et al.'s `Copula method for correlation analysis
 <https://arxiv.org/abs/2203.06700>`_ and these pages will
 show you how to use it.

-This documentation won't teach you too much about KDE but there are a lot of resources available for that (try `this one
+This documentation won't teach you too much about Copula but there are a lot of resources available for that (try `this one
 <https://en.wikipedia.org/wiki/Copula>`_).
 Our `paper <https://arxiv.org/abs/1810.12713>`_ explaining